michaelbeutler/Instagram-Clone/README.md

 Everyone knows the famous social media platform [Instagram](https://instagram.com).
 For a school project i tried to recreate this platform and tried to write a web app with similar functions and look and feel.

-> Instagram is a photo and video-sharing social networking service owned by Facebook, Inc. It was created by Kevin Systrom and Mike Krieger, and launched in October 2010 exclusively on iOS.
+> Instagram is a photo and video-sharing social networking service owned by Facebook Inc. It was created by Kevin Systrom and Mike Krieger, and launched in October 2010 exclusively on iOS.
 [Wikipedia](https://en.wikipedia.org/wiki/Instagram)

 Instagram is build with Django so i used Django too for this project.
 I hope you enjoy it and mabye learnd something new.